akomar812/craps/README.md

 The text interface below describes how to control the game

 ## Import
-Use this mode if you want to integrate the craps game into another application
+Use this mode if you want to integrate the craps game into another application to play single/multi-player

 ```
   const craps = require('craps').asyncInterface;